shjwudp/shjwudp.github.io/_posts/2023-10-27-you-need-to-know-about-megatron-lm-distributedoptimizer.md

 ## II.
 How is ZeRO-1 implemented?

-It is strongly recommended to read [the documentation in the Megatron-LM code repository](https://github.com/NVIDIA/Megatron-LM/blob/main/docs/distrib_optimizer.md) first.
-You will find that the theory is very elegant.
+ZeRO-1 is main function of DistributedOptimizer.
+Before starting the introduction, it is highly recommended to read [the documentation](https://github.com/NVIDIA/Megatron-LM/blob/main/docs/distrib_optimizer.md) written by Megatron-LM to DistributedOptimizer first.
+It's silky smooth and clear.

+For ZeRO-1, optimizer state memory space and calculation must be distributed across data parallel ranks.
+DistributedOptimizer does it in `optimizer.step`, and in detail, by reduce-scatter gradients, then update optimizer state and parameters, and finally all-gather updated parameters.
+This sequence of operations can be visualized in the following data flow figure.

 ![data flow](/assets/posts/2023-10-27-you-need-to-know-about-megatron-lm-distributedoptimizer/data-flow.png){: width="100%" }

-We can see an essential design.
-The gradient and parameters share a memory space.
-This buffer is named "gbuf" in the code and has four functions with the word "gbuf". `build_model_gbuf_param_range_map`, `build_model_gbuf_range`, `build_model_gbuf_range_map`, and `build_model_param_gbuf_map`.
+As can be seen, a key design is that gradients and parameters share the same memory space, and they are evenly divided among DP ranks.
+This memory space called `gbuf` in the code, and many functions here resolve around `gbuf` operations.

 ![sharding scheme](/assets/posts/2023-10-27-you-need-to-know-about-megatron-lm-distributedoptimizer/sharding-scheme.png){: width="100%" }

-In the function `build_model_gbuf_range_map`, the global and local indexes of all parameters/gradients are constructed, as shown in Figure above.
-These core operations are implemented in `build_model_gbuf_param_range_map`, and the remaining two functions are help functions.
+In the function `build_model_gbuf_param_range_map`, the global and local indexes of all parameters/gradients are constructed.
+These indexes build on `gbuf`, used to divide gradients, parameters, and parameter groups.
+There are three additional `gbuf` functions that provide interface functions around this core function.
+These are `build_model_gbuf_range`, `build_model_gbuf_range_map`, and `build_model_param_gbuf_map`.

-There are also some functions associated with ZeRO-1 implementation.
-List and briefly explain their functions below:

-- `build_optimizer_group_ranges` - Build mapping of model parameter and group index for all parameters.
-- `build_model_and_main_param_groups` - Cut out the parameters retained locally based on the index.
-There will be an operation of making fp32 copy for the fp16/bf16 parameters.
+The function `build_model_and_main_param_groups` completes the operations of partitioning parameters and parameter groupss, which are divided according to the previously calculated index.
+This function also includes an operation that creates an fp32 copy for the fp16/bf16 parameters.

+The functions `reduce_model_grads` and `gather_model_params` execute reduce-scatter and all-gather operations respectively.

+Here is a brief description of other functions:

+- `build_optimizer_group_ranges` - This function builds a mapping of model parameter and group index for all parameters.
-- `get_model_param_range_map` - Given a model param, get the index sub-range of the param that this data-parallel rank owns.
+- `get_model_param_range_map` - Given a model parameter, this function retrieves the index sub-range of the parameter that the data-parallel rank owns.
-- `save_parameter_state` - Copy parameters and optimizer shards and gather on DP rank 0 and save to disk.
+- `save_parameter_state` - This function copies parameters and optimizer shards, gathers them on DP rank 0, and saves them to disk.
-- `load_parameter_state` - Reverse operation of `save_parameter_state`.
+- `load_parameter_state` - This function performs the reverse operation of save_parameter_state.
-- `get_model_buffer_dp_views` - A gbuf reader that indexes separately by model id and data type.
+- `get_model_buffer_dp_views` - This function is a `gbuf` reader that indexes separately by model id and data type.
-- `get_model_grad_buffer_dp_views` - An application of `get_model_buffer_dp_views`, used to read gradient buffer.
+- `get_model_grad_buffer_dp_views` - This function is an application of `get_model_buffer_dp_views` and is used to read the gradient buffer.
-- `get_model_param_buffer_dp_views` - An application of `get_model_buffer_dp_views`, used to read parameter buffer.
+- `get_model_param_buffer_dp_views` -  This function is another application of `get_model_buffer_dp_views` and is used to read the parameter buffer.

 ## III.
 The story about the gradient of MoE router that needs to be processed independently